Genale Dawa III Hydroelectric Power Station: Location

 The power station lies across the Ganale Doria River, along the border of Kobadi Woreda and Meda Welabu Woreda, in the Bale Zone of the Oromia Region of Ethiopia.
 This is approximately 610 km by road, southeast of Addis Ababa, the largest city and capital of Ethiopia.
 The geographical coordinates of Genale–Dawa 3 Hydroelectric Power Station are 05°30'36.5"N, 39°43'05.0"E (Latitude:5.510139; Longitude:39.718056).

 Overview

 The dam is a "concrete-lined rockfill dam".
 The water reservoir measures 110 m in height and is 456 m long.
 The dam reservoir has a retention capacity of 3200000 m3 of water.
 The underground powerhouse has three Francis turbines, each rated at 84.7 megawatts, relaying the power to an above-ground switchyard.
 From the power station, two high-voltage transmission lines (one at 400kV and another at 230kV), transfer the energy a total of 295 km to a substation owned by the Ethiopian Electric Power, where the energy is integrated into the national grid.

 Ownership

-Genale–Dawa III Hydroelectric Power Station id wholly owned and operated by the Government of Ethiopia.
+Genale–Dawa III Hydroelectric Power Station is wholly owned and operated by the Government of Ethiopia.